Jawbox: Signing to Atlantic, For Your Own Special Sweetheart, and Jawbox (1993–1996)

-Jawbox then made a series of compilation appearances and had released various one-off singles, including a split single with the band Tar in 1993, in which Tar covered the Jawbox song "Static" and Jawbox covered the Tar song also titled "Static".
-Jawbox then signed with the major label Atlantic Records later in 1993.
-Due to Jawbox's active involvement with their own label DeSoto, the band requested unusual clauses for their contract with Atlantic, such as retaining the rights to distribute vinyl and controlling their own recording budget.
+Jawbox then made a series of compilation appearances and released various one-off singles, including a split single with the band Tar in 1993, in which Tar covered the Jawbox song "Static" and Jawbox covered the Tar song also titled "Static".

+Atlantic Records artists and repertoire representative Mike Gitter approached Jawbox about signing to the label.
+Wary of potentially "selling out" by making a deal with a major label, the band wrote up what Robbins described as a "'list of impossible demands': to be self-managed, to have complete creative control, to release on vinyl on [DeSoto]," as well as control over the recording budget, merchandising rights, and licensing rights in Europe.
 To the surprise of the band, Atlantic agreed to the terms.
+According to Robbins, Jawbox forewent a large advance and tour support, asking Atlantic for just enough money to "pay for studio costs and cover some old bills."

 Jawbox released their third album For Your Own Special Sweetheart in early 1994.
-The album peaked at #28 on the Billboard Heatseekers Chart and had sold roughly 50,000 copies overall.
+The album peaked at #28 on the Billboard Heatseekers Chart and it sold roughly 50,000 copies overall.
 The first single released was "Savory", which became one of the band's most recognizable songs.
-It was aired regularly on MTV's 120 Minutes program and had also appeared in an episode of Beavis and Butt-Head.
-The band made an in-studio appearance at 120 Minutes for a televised segment and had also made an appearance on an episode of Late Night With Conan O'Brien, playing "Savory" in both instances.
+It was aired regularly on MTV's 120 Minutes program and also appeared in an episode of Beavis and Butt-Head.
+The band made an in-studio appearance at 120 Minutes for a televised segment and they also made an appearance on an episode of Late Night With Conan O'Brien, playing "Savory" in both instances.
 They also recorded a radio session for John Peel, typically known as Peel Sessions.
 A second single and music video, "Cooling Card", was issued as well, but received minimal attention overall.
 Throughout 1994, the band toured as the openers for Atlantic labelmates Stone Temple Pilots to support For Your Own Special Sweetheart.